laylaadhar879-ops/hackathon/README.md

 - Vite (build tool)
 - Bootstrap (CSS framework)
 - Zod (form validation)
+- Wrangler (Cloudflare Functions development)

 ### 2. Run Development Server

-Start the local development server:
+Start the local development server with Cloudflare Functions:

 ```bash
 npm run dev
 ```

-Your app will be available at `http://localhost:5173` (or another port if 5173 is busy)
+Your app will be available at `http://localhost:8788`

+**Note**: The dev server now runs through Wrangler to enable Cloudflare Functions for secure API key management.
+If you need to run only Vite (without functions), use `npm run dev:vite-only`.

 ### 3. Build for Production